devansedmak/cybersecurity/home.md

 <div align="justify">

-Now we can search for some interesting text files in the target’s file system.
+Now we can search for some text files in the target’s file system.
 To do this, we use the command `dir *.txt`.
 We can see that there is a file called _password.txt_.
 If we look at the content of this file with the command `type`, we can see the password of the _Administrator_ account (_Fig.
 3_).
 Thus, we got the password of an account with high privileges.
 We can now perform privilege escalation by using the username _Administrator_ and the obtained password to connect to the SSH service with the command `ssh Administrator@10.0.2.4`.

 </div>